grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    For more information about individual visualizations, refer to [Visualizations options][].

-1. Under **Panel options**, enter a title and description for your panel.
+1. Under **Panel options**, enter a title and description for your panel or have Grafana create them using [generative AI features][].

-   Alternatively, Grafana can generate a panel title and description for you using the OpenAI integration.
-Learn more in the [Set up generative AI features for dashboards documentation][].

 1. Refer to the following documentation for ways you can adjust panel settings.

    While not required, most visualizations need some adjustment before they properly display the information that you need.